121 Dietitian

-Mental Health and Diet continued….
+Mental Health

-As a specialist dietitian I continually raise awareness about the impact and importance of diet on mental health.
+As a specialist dietitian, I continually raise awareness about the impact and importance of diet on mental health.
 The recent Panorama programme regarding the difficulty of antidepressant withdrawal has highlighted the vast numbers of dependants, the need for alternatives, and if possible, avoiding them in the first place.
 This blog hopes to shed light on the important need and connection between diet and mental well-being exploring the intricate relationship between diet, mental health, antidepressants, and gut microbiota.

 The Significance of Diet in Mental Health